infludata-com/api-documentation/README.md

 - Keywords field contains highlighted search terms when using keyword search
 - Collection-related fields are excluded for API users
 - All metrics and engagement data are included

+**Cursor-Based Pagination Fields:**
+- `items`: Array of content pieces (replaces `content` in cursor-based responses)
+- `next_cursor`: Opaque string to pass in the next request for pagination continuation
+- `watermark`: Object containing synchronization metadata
+  - `created_at_max`: Maximum creation timestamp in current page
+  - `last_id`: ID of the last item for deduplication in incremental syncs

 **Responses:**
 - **200**: Success, returns content array